Kelli O'Hara: 2015–present

+In December 2019, she and Richard Thomas joined the Tabernacle Choir at Temple Square for their annual Christmas concert, the 20th annual Christmas concert performed in the 21,000-seat Conference Center.
+In that concert, she performed “Mary’s Little Boy Child,” the lesser-known “The Birthday of a King,” by W. H. Neidlinger, and the lullaby “A Cradle in Bethlehem” — one of her father’s favorite Christmas songs.

-In a 2022 interview with Theatermania, she discussed working on three projects at once: HBO's costume drama The Gilded Age, from Downton Abbey creator Julian Fellowes; a new season of The Accidental Wolf, in a role that earned her a 2018 Emmy nomination, as a woman who becomes embroiled in a scandal after receiving a phone call from a stranger being murdered; and a role in the operatic adaptation of Michael Cunningham's novel The Hours.
+In a 2022 interview with Theatermania, she discussed working on three projects at once: HBO's costume drama The Gilded Age, from Downton Abbey creator Julian Fellowes; a new season of The Accidental Wolf, in a role that earned her a 2018 Emmy nomination, as a woman who becomes embroiled in a scandal after receiving a phone call from a stranger being murdered; and a role as Laura Brown in the operatic adaptation of Michael Cunningham's novel The Hours.
 She said "I love the fact that you have these things at the same time, because I don't ever want to be put in one box.
 I couldn't be happier or more challenged to have these three things happening at once."

+In May 2023, O'Hara originated the role of Kirsten Arnesen in the musical adaptation of Days of Wine and Roses Off-Broadway at the Linda Gross Theater.
+In September 2023, it was announced that Days of Wine and Roses would transfer to Broadway's Studio 54 with O'Hara attached.
+Upon the show's January 2024 opening, a review in New York magazine noted: "O’Hara sings all but four of the play’s songs, and her voice is the kind of instrument that sends people scrabbling for metaphors.
+It’s a prism, an alpine stream, a Golden Snitch — clear, shimmering and darting, endlessly agile and controlled.
+She sings like Ginger Rogers dances."
+The show, originally a limited run set to run until April 28th, closed early on March 31st and garnered O'Hara her eighth Tony nomination at the 77th Tony Awards.

 Personal life

-O'Hara is married to Greg Naughton of The Sweet Remains, son of actor James Naughton.
+O'Hara is married to Greg Naughton of The Sweet Remains, son of actor James Naughton and nephew of actor David Naughton.
 Their first child, Owen James, was born in 2009.
 Their daughter, Charlotte, was born in 2013.